JakeGWater/vpifg.com/source/workflows/BURN.rst

 **Blackmagic, Unreal, Resolve, and Nuke.**

 The BURN workflow is a green-screen, single camera, shot-oriented workflow for pre-recorded film or TV.
-It is designed to be small, cost-efficient, but able to achive high-quality output.
+It is designed to be small, cost-efficient, but able to achieve high-quality output.
 BURN is a compromise between mixed-reality and traditional green-screen workflows.
 BURN has two pieces:

 1. All equipment records internally at its highest quality.
 2. A lower-fidelity live-composite is captured, viewable, and recorded on-set during the shot.